patritzenfeld/flex-tasks/README.md

 ### flex-tasks-processing

 Includes text processing necessary for the Autotool frontend.
-It is split of from the above package to minimize dependencies in Autotool.
+It is split off from the above package to minimize dependencies in Autotool.

 ## Usage